Intermodalics/pickit-docs/docs/robot-integrations/robot-independent/interface.rst

 These variables are typically used by a :ref:`pick and place program <robot-independent-pick-and-place-complete>` in the :ref:`pick <robot-independent-hooks-pick>` and :ref:`place <robot-independent-hooks-place>` hooks.
 They refer to the currently selected object for picking.
 :ref:`PickitPick <robot-independent-pickit-pick>` is the most commonly used variable, normally in the :ref:`pick <robot-independent-hooks-pick>` hook.
-All other variables are used for implementing :ref:`advanced picking or placing <smart-place-examples>`.
+All other variables are used for implementing :ref:`smart picking or placing <smart-place-examples>`.

 .. _robot-independent-pickit-pick: